 Discrimination is a main concern of AI-driven recruitment due to the potential for reinforcing existing biases.
 If the AI system is trained on historical hiring data that contains biases (e.g., preferences for candidates from certain universities, gender biases, or age biases), the system might perpetuate those biases in its selections.

-Operational Efficiency: Staff can use tools to support school operations, including helping with scheduling, automating inventory management, increasing energy savings, and generating performance reports.
+Operational Efficiency: Staff can use tools to support school operations, including helping with scheduling, automating inventory management, increasing energy savings, conducting risk assessments, and generating performance reports.

 Data Analysis: AI can extract meaningful insights from vast amounts of educational data by identifying trends in performance, attendance, and engagement to better personalize instruction.